Verify TOTP is in Public Beta.

 Want to see this in action first?
 Check out Twilio's Code Exchange and quick deploy a sample TOTP application.

 Verify TOTP adds the standards-compliant TOTP (Soft Token) channel to the Verify API, so that you can let your users use authenticator apps like Authy, Google Authenticator, or your own custom app for authentication.
 It’s great for businesses looking for a more secure, private, and lower-cost user authentication option compared to SMS OTP.
 TOTP even works when the user is offline, like on an airplane.
-Unlike the existing Authy API TOTP feature, no PII will be required and more registration options beyond QR codes are supported, and you can configure more code properties.
+Unlike the existing Authy API TOTP feature, no PII from the user is required, more user registration options beyond QR codes are supported, and you can configure more code properties.

 There are three main steps to use Verify TOTP:

 - Register a user by generating an RFC-6238 compliant seed.

 - Verify that the user correctly added the seed (for example via QR code) to their Authenticator App

 - To verify a registered user, check that the code a user provided matches the code generated by the unique seed.

 This Quickstart will walk you through the entire process step-by-step, starting with setting up your Twilio account all the way through verifying a user.